 Step 3 - Start By Selling Your SEO Services to Existing Clients

-Start with the clients that trust you and know that you do good work.
+Start with the clients who trust you and know that you do good work.
 If you have a history of doing great work for your clients, your SEO services pitch should be relatively easy to win.

-In terms of how to sell your services, we’ve created a guide to selling your SEO services that’s definitely worth checking out.
+Regarding how to sell your services, we’ve created a guide to selling your SEO services that’s definitely worth checking out.

 At this stage, you might also want to learn how to perform a 10-minute SEO site audit.
 Quick site audits aren’t paid for by the client, but help you gain a high-level understanding of a site’s strengths and weaknesses from an SEO standpoint.